lambda-shuttle/mbed-os-example-ble-fota/README.md

 The examples come with _batteries included!_ They're bundled with an automated build tool, "fota.sh", that eases the build process for the end-user.
 Please refer to the sections below for more information.

 ## Pre-requisites
-Currently, the only supported target board for the examples is the [`NRF52840_DK`](https://os.mbed.com/platforms/Nordic-nRF52840-DK/).
+Currently, the only supported target boards for the examples are the [`NRF52840_DK`](https://os.mbed.com/platforms/Nordic-nRF52840-DK/) and [`DISCO_L475VG_IOT01A`](https://os.mbed.com/platforms/ST-Discovery-L475E-IOT01A/).
 The [BLE documentation](https://os.mbed.com/docs/mbed-os/v6.12/apis/ble.html) describes the BLE APIs available on Mbed™ OS; going through this documentation isn't strictly essential to run the examples, but is helpful in understanding the sources.

 ## Build Tool
 The `fota.sh` cli tool aids in setup and build of the examples in this repository.
 Please run `./scripts/fota.sh --help` for usage instructions.

-> **Note**: If the mount point is not provided (it could be the case that an end-user is trying to build without the board connected), then the target binary is not flashed.
+> **Note**: If the `-f` or `--flash` option isn't provided (it could be the case that an end-user is trying to build without the board connected), then the target binary is not flashed.
 This is especially useful for building the examples with a CI workflow.
+Note that both flashing and erasing is acheived using `pyocd`.
 >
 > In the case of the MCUboot example, the _"factory firmware"_ is saved and would require manual transfer when the board is indeed connected.
 In either case, the demonstration step would be the only part that requires manual intervention from the user.
 >
-> **Important**: For now, the tool assumes the target board, toolchain, and example unless otherwise specified by the end-user.
-Currently, the only board and toolchain supported are `NRF52840_DK` and `GCC_ARM` respectively.
+> **Important**: The tool assumes the target board (`NRF52840_DK`), toolchain (`GCC_ARM`), and example (`mock`) unless otherwise specified by the end-user.
+Currently, only the `GCC_ARM` toolchain has been verified to work; the verification of functionality for binaries built using ARM Compiler 6 is pending.

 ## Examples